Blake Griffin: First playoff and division title (2011–2013)

 Griffin was voted to play as a starter for the first time in the 2012 NBA All-Star Game along with new teammate Chris Paul.
 He was also selected to participate in the inaugural Rising Stars Challenge in which teams were a mix of the top rookies and sophomores.
 Griffin was selected first by Team Shaq.

 Griffin averaged another double-double on the lockout-shortened season with 20.7 points per game and 10.9 rebounds per game.
 He and teammate Chris Paul helped lead the Los Angeles Clippers to a 40–26 record and made the playoffs for the first time since 2006.
 In the first round of the 2012 NBA Playoffs, Griffin helped the Clippers eliminate the Memphis Grizzlies in seven games.
 However, the Los Angeles Clippers were quickly swept by the San Antonio Spurs in the next round.
 Afterwards, Griffin was named to the All-NBA Second Team for the first time in his career.

 Before the 2012–13 NBA season, on July 10, 2012, Griffin signed a contract extension reportedly worth $95 million for 5 years.
 The deal would keep him under contract until the end of the 2017–18 season.
 He was also selected to compete for Team USA in the 2012 London Summer Olympics, but was removed after he injured his knee during a practice.
 Griffin was again voted by the fans as a starter for the 2013 NBA All-Star Game.
 On March 6, 2013, Griffin recorded his third career triple-double by scoring 23 points, grabbing 11 rebounds, and dishing out 11 assists to lead the Los Angeles Clippers to victory over the Milwaukee Bucks.

+Griffin led the NBA in total dunks in 2011-12 (192) and 2012-13 (202).

-Griffin finished the season averaging 18.0 points per game and 8.3 rebounds per game in 32.5 minutes per game.
+Griffin finished the 2012-13 season averaging 18.0 points per game and 8.3 rebounds per game in 32.5 minutes per game.
 He and Chris Paul led the Los Angeles Clippers to a 56–26 record as the Clippers won their first Pacific Division title in franchise history.
 The Clippers went on to lose to the Memphis Grizzlies in six games in the first round.
 Griffin was named to the All-NBA Second Team once again.